 Awarded to the senior judged “most unforgettable” by the Upper School faculty.

-Mrs. Sheppard selects several seniors for special recognition.
+Mrs. Sheppard selects a few seniors for special recognition.

 Gold, silver, and bronze medals given to students with the highest academic averages in the Upper School this school year.